Azure/azure-functions-eventgrid-extension/README.md

-# Eventing Extension for Azure Functions
+# Event Grid Extension for Azure Functions
-Information coming soon :)
+This extension provides functionality for recieving Event Grid webhook calls in Azure Functions, allowing you to easily write functions that respond to any event published to Event Grid.

 ## License